chaoticbest/app-idea-generator/README.md

 ## Troubleshooting

-### API Key Issues
+### API Connection Issues

 - Make sure your `.env` file is in the root directory
-- Ensure the environment variable is named `REACT_APP_OPENAI_API_KEY`
+- Ensure the environment variable is named `REACT_APP_API_URL`
+- Verify that the backend API server is running
-- Restart the development server after adding the API key
+- Restart the development server after adding the API URL

 ### Network Issues

 - Check your internet connection
-- Verify that your OpenAI API key is valid and has sufficient credits
+- Verify that the backend API is accessible at the configured URL
 - Check the browser console for any error messages

 ## License